andymac-2/haskell-docs/docs/book/start.md

 y   = 2 * x
     = 2 * (y - 5)                                   substitute x = y - 5
     = 2 * (2 * (y - 5) - 5)                         substitute y = 2 * (y - 5) using the above line
-    = 2 * (2 * (2 * (2 * (y - 5) - 5) - 5) - 5)     substitution y using the above line
+    = 2 * (2 * (2 * (2 * (y - 5) - 5) - 5) - 5)     substitute y using the above line
     ...
 ```

 And it will continue substituting forever without reaching an answer.
 It is important that you only give expressions that Haskell can always evaluate using only simplification and substitution, otherwise your program will either run out of memory, or run indefinitely.
 In this case, because Haskell cannot evaluate `y`, we say that `y` is equal to *bottom*, or ⊥ (which is written as `_|_` in plain ASCII).
-If something is equal to bottom, then there has been sime kind of error when trying to evaluate it.
+If something is equal to bottom, then there has been some kind of error when trying to evaluate it.
 If your program hangs, press `Ctrl + C` on the command prompt to stop it.

 The only other new thing we see here is the `show` function. `show` is a function which will convert something into a `String`.
 In this case, we use it to convert an integer into a string so we can print it to the screen.
 So for our calculator program, Haskell does the following: